-The purpose of this Service Agreement is to set forth the terms and conditions under which the Cal Maritime Information Technology and Enterprise Services, Cal Maritime Foundation and SPEL cooperate to ensure a safe, secure, and healthy environment at non-GF departments including Housing, Dining (Food) Services, Conference & Event Services (Facility Rentals), and the Bookstore and Uniform Annex.
-The administrator for the non-GF departments is Executive Director of Enterprise Services, VP for Advancement, and the SPEL Dean.
+The purpose of this Service Agreement is to set forth the terms and conditions under which the Cal Maritime Information Technology and Enterprise Services, and SPEL and ASCMA cooperate to ensure a safe, secure, and healthy environment at non-GF departments including Housing, Dining (Food) Services, Conference & Event Services (Facility Rentals), and the Bookstore and Uniform Annex.
+The administrator for the non-GF departments is Executive Director of Enterprise Services, and the SPEL Dean.
+The President of ASCMA is the administrator for ASCMA.